Particular/docs.particular.net/samples/sql-persistence/sqlpersistence-prereqs.include.md

 ### PostgreSQL

  1. Ensure an instance of PostgreSQL (Version 10 or later) is installed and accessible on `localhost`.
- 1. Add the username to access the instance to an environment variable named `PostgreSqlPassword`.
+ 1. Add the username to access the instance to an environment variable named `PostgreSqlUserName`.
- 1. Add the password to access the instance to an environment variable named `OraclePassword`.
+ 1. Add the password to access the instance to an environment variable named `PostgreSqlPassword`.

 Or, alternatively, change the connection string to point to different PostgreSQL instance.